microsoftgraph/entra-powershell/README.md

 <h1 align="center">
 <br>Microsoft Entra PowerShell<br>
 </h1>

-The Microsoft Entra PowerShell is a collection of cmdlets that helps access Entra resources using Microsoft Graph.
-The Microsoft Entra module can also help emulate the legacy Azure AD, Azure AD preview, and selected MSOnline PowerShell cmdlets.
-This module uses [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make calls to [Microsoft Graph](http://microsoft.graph.com).
+The Microsoft Entra PowerShell is a collection of cmdlets that helps access Microsoft Entra resources using the [Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell).
 The module primarily functions as a usability layer with human-readable parameters, deliberate parameter set specification, inline documentation, and core PowerShell fundamentals like pipelining.

-This module provides AzureAD PowerShell users a tool to support their migration to the Microsoft Graph PowerShell SDK.
-The Microsoft Entra "adapter" cmdlets have different names to those of the Azure AD PowerShell to avoid name collisions.
+While the Microsoft Entra PowerShell module provides significant compatibility with the legacy modules (such as Azure AD PowerShell), that can accelerate migration to Microsoft Graph as a significant benefit, the Microsoft Entra module will remain as a long-term, perpetual product offering.

 **This module is under development.
 It is NOT READY for Production environments.**